cocos/cocos-docs/en/editor/publish/build-guide.md

     launchScene: string; // URL of the initial scene.
     moduleIds: string[]; // Information about all user script components
     platform: string;
-    renderPipeline: string; // renderPipeline information, taken from the project settings physics?: IPhysicsConfig; // Physics module settings (only generated when the physics engine module is checked)
+    renderPipeline: string; // renderPipeline information, depends on the settings of the Project Data page in the Project Settings panel. physics?: IPhysicsConfig; // Physics module settings (only generated when the physics engine module is checked)
     BundleVers: Record<string, string>; // Bundle's md5 file stamp
     subpackages: string[]; // subcontract information